drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 booleans
 ```

-When we take the `sum` of that list we get a numeric value:
+When you take the `sum` of that list you get a numeric value:

 ```{code-cell} ipython3
 sum(booleans)
 ```

-This has in fact counted the `True` values as 1 and the `False` values as 0.
+This has in fact counted the `True` values as 1 and the `False` values
+as 0.

 ```{code-cell} ipython3
 int(True)